jgitlin-p21/chef-server/PRIOR_RELEASE_NOTES.md

 *LDAP Case Sensitivity*

-By default, Chef Server will use case insensitive authentication against LDAP servers, as shown below.
+By default, CINC Server will use case insensitive authentication against LDAP servers, as shown below.
 Set the value to `true` in your cinc-server configuration to restore the previous case-sensitive behavior.